-- Make four slits in each eggplant and then apply 2 tablespoons of oil over both of the eggplants.
+- Make four slits in each eggplant and then apply 1 tablespoon of oil over each eggplant.
 Place them on baking sheet and then roast in the oven for 40 minutes, flipping halfway.

 - Turn the heat up to a broil for 5 minutes, then remove the eggplants from the oven.